dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-sl.md

 To try out the features of the dbt Semantic Layer, you first need to have a dbt project set up.
 This quickstart guide will lay out the following steps, and recommends a workflow that demonstrates some of its essential features:

 - Install dbt metrics package
+  * Note: this package will be deprecated very soon and we highly recommend you to use the new [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl?version=1.6), available in dbt v 1.6 or higher.
 - Define metrics
 - Query, and run metrics
 - Configure the dbt Semantic Layer

 ## Prerequisites

 To use the dbt Semantic Layer, you’ll need to meet the following:

 <Snippet path="sl-prerequisites" />